awesto/ansible-role-nginx/README.md

 This role is written for internal use by Awesto and not designed to cover more general use-cases.
 You probably do not want to use it.

+This role configures nginx for a gunicorn backend reachable via a local unix socket.

 Requirements
 ------------